Overview of COVID-19

 The COVID-19 pandemic has exploded since cases were first reported in China in December 2019.
-As of December 5, 2020, more than 66 million cases of COVID-19—caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection—have been reported globally, including more than 1.5 million deaths.1,2
+As of April 19, 2021, more than 141 million cases of COVID-19—caused by SARS-CoV-2 infection—have been reported globally, including more than 3 million deaths.1

 Individuals of all ages are at risk for infection and severe disease.
 However, the probability of serious COVID-19 disease is higher in people aged ≥60 years, those living in a nursing home or long-term care facility, and those with chronic medical conditions.
-In an analysis of more than 1.3 million laboratory-confirmed cases that were reported in the United States between January and May 2020, 14% of patients required hospitalization, 2% were admitted to the intensive care unit, and 5% died.3 The percentage of patients who died was 12 times higher (19.5% vs. 1.6%) and the percentage of patients who were hospitalized was six times higher (45.4% vs. 7.6%) in those with reported medical conditions than in those without medical conditions.
+In an analysis of more than 1.3 million laboratory-confirmed cases that were reported in the United States between January and May 2020, 14% of patients required hospitalization, 2% were admitted to the intensive care unit, and 5% died.2 The percentage of patients who died was 12 times higher (19.5% vs. 1.6%) and the percentage of patients who were hospitalized was six times higher (45.4% vs. 7.6%) in those with reported medical conditions than in those without medical conditions.
 The mortality rate was highest in those aged >70 years, regardless of the presence of chronic medical conditions.
 Among those with available data on health conditions, 32% had cardiovascular disease, 30% had diabetes, and 18% had chronic lung disease.
 Other conditions that may lead to a high risk for severe COVID-19 include cancer, kidney disease, obesity, sickle cell disease, and other immunocompromising conditions.
-Transplant recipients and pregnant people are also at a higher risk of severe COVID-19.2,4-10
+Transplant recipients and pregnant people are also at a higher risk of severe COVID-19.3-10